jiaminho/Olympic-DataWarehouse/README.md

-# Olympic-DataWarehouse

-# Olympic Dataset: Data Warehouse Design and Multidimensional Analysis
+# Data Warehouse Design and Multidimensional Analysis on Olympic Dataset

 ## Overview
 This project focuses on designing a data warehouse for analyzing Olympic datasets using multidimensional analysis.
 It incorporates business intelligence concepts, data transformation techniques, and visualization tools to derive meaningful insights from Olympic data.